 For smaller asteroids, the only way to efficiently determine their size is to estimate it from their brightness.
 The idea is that larger asteroids reflect more light, therefore would appear brighter.
 The problem with this trick is that some asteroids reflect much of sunlight that strikes it (have a high albedo) while others don’t reflect much light at all (low albedo).
 If you imagine looking at a snowball versus a charcoal briquette, you can imagine the difference.
 Of course there’s also every range in between as well.
 The brightness of an asteroid depends on its albedo and its size.
 So a small, high albedo asteroid can be as bright as a large, low albedo one.

 So you do you determine their size by brightness, if it also depends on albedo?
 You make observations in the infrared instead of visible.
 Asteroids don’t reflect all the sunlight that strikes them.
 Some of that light is absorbed, which warms the asteroid a bit.
 The asteroid radiates this heat as infrared light.
 Just how much it radiates depends on its temperature a bit, but depends on its size even more.
 A larger asteroid has more surface area, and therefore gives off more infrared light.
 So in the infrared, the brighter asteroids are larger, and the dimmer asteroids are smaller.
-You can see this effect in the image below.
+You can see this effect in the image above.

-Given that our atmosphere absorbs much of the infrared light, as I discussed yesterday, an survey of asteroids really needs to be done from space.
+Given that our atmosphere absorbs much of the infrared light, as I discussed yesterday, any survey of asteroids really needs to be done from space.
 Sending a satellite up just to survey asteroids is cost prohibitive, but fortunately satellite data can be used for multiple purposes.

 In 2009, NASA launched the Wide-field Infrared Survey Explorer (WISE), with a mission to make a complete infrared survey of the sky.
 Since it observes the sky in infrared, it can see small dim stars, galaxy clusters, black holes, and a range of other interesting things.
 It also allows us to search the entire sky for smaller asteroids.